Books by Jeanette Winterson

 When Djuna Barnes was in her early 20s, she walked into the offices of the Brooklyn Daily Eagle and announced: "I can draw, I can write, you'd be foolish not to hire me."
 The paper did.
 Nearly 30 years after her death, a collection of her writings and illustrations is on display at the Brooklyln Museum.

-Not sure what to read this summer?
-NPR's Susan Stamberg asked three booksellers to share their top five picks for the books you shouldn't miss.
-They recommend tales of con artists, grade-school spies, refugees and ranchers — plus an exploration of why stories make us human.
+Not sure what to read?
+NPR's Susan Stamberg asked three booksellers to share their top five picks for the books you shouldn't miss — tales of con artists, grade-school spies, refugees and ranchers.

 For the contemporary woman, feminist classics don't always do the trick — most of us believe there's more to life than marriage or madness.
 To kick off Women's History Month, author Stephanie Staal suggests three books about mold-breaking heroines, sure to inspire your inner feminist.